w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - Take Twitter as an example
   - Hashtags can become hugely popular and appear hundreds of times in just seconds
   - ... or slow down to one tag an hour
-- Your system must be able to efficiently handle the peak as well as the lows
+- Your system must be able to efficiently handle the peaks as well as the lows

 # Number of days to 1 million users